bsc-mem/Mess-benchmark/CPU/Actual-hardware/x86/AMD-Zen2/README.md

-# Mess benchmark: Intel Skylake Xeon Platinum 8160
+# Mess benchmark: AMD Zen2

-TODO: update for AMD Zen2

-This repository is tuned and modified to generate bandwidth--latency curves on MareNostrum 4 supercomputer located in Barcelona Supercomputing Center[[1]](https://www.bsc.es/supportkc/docs/MareNostrum4/intro/).
+This repository is tuned and modified to generate bandwidth--latency curves on CTE-AMD cluster of MareNostrum 4 supercomputer located in Barcelona Supercomputing Center[[1]](https://www.bsc.es/supportkc/docs/CTE-AMD/intro).